Colin Jones (photographer): Recognition

 Jones' work has been published in major publications including The Times, National Geographic, Life, Geo and Nova as well as many supplements for major broadsheet newspapers, most prominently The Sunday Times, which dubbed Jones 'The George Orwell of British photography'.
 In his later career he covered assignments around the world, including Jamaica in 1978; the indigenes of the New Hebrides and Zaire in 1980; Tom Waits in New York, 1981; San Blas Islands in 1982; Ireland in 1984; Xian, China in 1985; Ladakh in northern India in 1994 and Bunker Hill, Kansas in 1996.

 Solo exhibitions have been devoted to his work: The Black House: Colin Jones at The Photographers' Gallery in London, 4 May – 4 June 1977 as well as at other galleries (see Exhibitions below).
 Martin Harrison's Young Meteors associated Jones with other important British photographers including Don McCullin and Terence Donovan.
 In 2013 the Victoria and Albert Museum acquired three of Jones' historic photographs from The Black House series, along with a photograph by Dennis Morris depicting the original Black House associated with Michael X, both acquired as part of Staying Power, a five year partnership between the V&A and Black Cultural Archives, preserving black British experience from the 1950s to the 1990s through photographs and oral histories.
 The Arts Council also bought his work.

+In 2024 his nephew Kim Jones published an album of Jones's works for Dior Homme spring fashion show.